streamoid/PiQAlike-android/README.md

-# PiqALikeSdk Android
+# PiQAlike Android

 [![N|Solid](http://www.streamoid.com/images/logo-white.png)](http://www.streamoid.com/)

-This repository contains binary distributions of PiqALikeSdk Android framework.
+This repository contains binary distributions of PiQAlike Android framework.

 If you have any questions, comments, or issues related to PiQAlike, Please contact the team by emailing support@streamoid.com.

 ### PiQAlike

-PiQAlike is an Android SDK for visual search recommendations in fashion.
-PiQAlike SDK provided by Streamoid Technologies lets you seemlessly integrate visual search feature into your native iOS applications.
+PiQAlike is an Android framework for visual search recommendations in fashion.
+PiQAlike framework provided by Streamoid Technologies lets you seemlessly integrate visual search feature into your native android applications

 - what is visual search in fashion ?
 - That perfect summer dress you saw in a magazine or those shoes that the woman was wearing at the coffee shop this morning.
 Just take a photo and find similar products in your app using PiQAlike SDK.